Faro, Portugal: Culture and entertainment

 The Faro city holiday is on 7 September.
-The students' festival (Semana Académica da Universidade do Algarve), organized every year by students from the University of the Algarve, is also an important event in Faro.
+The students' festival (Semana Académica da Universidade do Algarve), organized every year by students from the University of Algarve, is also an important event in Faro.

 The Faro motorcycle club is responsible for one of the largest motorcycle events in Portugal and Europe.

 Sports

 A 30,000-seat stadium Estádio Algarve, shared by the cities of Faro and Loulé, was one of the venues of the Euro 2004 football championship.
 Louletano Desportos Clube (a club from the city of Loulé) and Sporting Clube Farense (from Faro) also use smaller municipal stadiums.
 The stadium is also used for concerts, festivals, and other events.